 Determination of Congestion

-Through capacity modelling and/or other means, First Gas will use reasonable endeavours to identify if and when Congestion is likely to occur.

-For the purposes of section 10.1, First Gas will use the best information available to it at the time, including actual offtake data and any information it has relating to future Gas demand.

-First Gas will monitor Security Standard Criteria on a Daily and Hourly basis on those parts of the Transmission System where Congestion is most likely to occur.
+First Gas will use reasonable endeavours to predict Congestion before it occurs, including by monitoring Security Standard Criteria on those parts of the Transmission System where Congestion is most likely to occur.

+First Gas will use reasonable endeavours to give Shippers advance notice of its intention to initiate Congestion Management.

 Congestion Management

-Congestion Management is intended to minimise the prospect of a Critical Contingency.

-First Gas will use reasonable endeavours to give Shippers advance notice of its intention to initiate Congestion Management.

-Subject to section 10.7, First Gas, to the extent necessary and in the order stated, will:
+To manage Congestion, First Gas, to the extent necessary, will:

-where Congestion arises from Shippers’ aggregate requests for DNC:
+where Congestion arises from Shippers’ aggregate NQs:

 estimate the shortfall in Available Operational Capacity in the absence of any Congestion Management;

-decline requests for Interruptible Capacity (if any) to the extent that would materially assist in increasing Available Operational Capacity; and
+decline requests for Interruptible Capacity (if any) to the extent that would materially increase Available Operational Capacity;

+provide Supplementary Capacity in accordance with the relevant agreement (if any);

+allocate a quantity of DNC to each Shipper equal to the lesser of that Shipper’s NQ and the number of its Priority Rights; and

-allocate DNC in accordance with section 10.16; or
+allocate a further quantity of DNC to each Shipper determined in accordance with section 10.4; or

 where Congestion arises from Shippers’ aggregate offtake of Gas: